Karare

 Set within semi-arid rural lands of Marsabit county, close to the north eastern border of Kenya and Ethiopia, Karare is home to the pastoralist communities of Samburu, Rendille and Turkana tribes.

-For those who were born in Karare and later fled to Nairobi to realise their career dreams, we encourage them to give something back, to support others through mentorship and guidance as well as funding activities.
+For those who were born in Karare and later fled to Nairobi to realise career dreams, we encourage them to give something back, to support others through mentorship and guidance as well as funding activities.